zetareticoli/fi/_posts/2023-05-16-less-painful-meetings.md

   priority: 0.95
 ---

 Meetings are super important for teamwork and all that jazz, but let's be real, they can also be a major buzzkill for productivity.

-Without the right structure and guidelines, meetings can turn into a total waste of time and resources.
+Without the right structure and guidelines, meetings can turn into a **total waste of time** and resources.
 But hey, no worries!
 There are some simple steps you can take to make sure your meetings are productive and efficient.

-Below are some tips you can use to make your meetings more productive and efficient:
+Below are some tips you can use to make your meetings more productive and efficient.

 ## Send an Agenda Ahead of Time